-Our guest on Behind the Builders today is Lora McMillan, Manager of Special Projects at Ledcor.
-Lora has over 15 years experience in the construction industry, and as both a woman and a member of the LGBTQ community she has developed unique perspectives on the nature of the construction industry through her lived experiences.
+Today’s guest on Behind the Builders is Lora McMillan, Manager of Special Projects at Ledcor.
+Lora has over 15 years of experience in the construction industry, and as both a woman and a member of the LGBTQ community, she has developed unique perspectives on the nature of the construction industry through her lived experiences.
 Join us as we dive into how Lora has progressed through the industry despite the lack of broader representation, how she thinks the construction industry can adopt stronger Equity, Diversity, and Inclusion initiatives, what real change needs to look like, and more!

 Lauren: Hi everyone.
 Thank you for joining us here today.
 My name is Lauren Lake.
-I’m the co-founder and COO of Bridgt.
-We’re a female founded construction software company and we build workforce intelligence products for the construction world!
-Today we’re here to talk about diversity, equity and inclusion in the construction industry.
+I’m the co-founder and COO of Bridgit.
+We’re a female-founded construction software company that builds workforce intelligence products for the construction world!
+Today, we’re here to talk about diversity, equity, and inclusion in the construction industry.
 This is a big topic.
-We’ve been hearing more and more discussion around what companies can do to build a diverse and inclusive environment and workplace.
+We’ve been hearing more and more discussions about what companies can do to build a diverse and inclusive environment and workplace.

-Q: Lora, do you want to give just a brief on your history in the construction world and why you’re so passionate about D, E & I?
+Q: Lora, do you want to briefly summarize your history in the construction world and why you’re so passionate about D, E & I?

-Lora: Thanks Lauren, I appreciate you having me on today.
-My name is Lora McMillan and my pronouns are she/her.
+Lora: Thanks, Lauren; I appreciate you having me on today.
+My name is Lora McMillan, and my pronouns are she/her.
 I’ve been in the construction industry for about 15 years now.
-I started in residential construction building homes and moved into the commercial world of building giant buildings and skyscrapers in Toronto.
-So I have a mixed bag experience as far as some in design and some in actual construction, but my passion is in the construction side, on a site office or on a field.
+I started in residential construction, building homes, and moved into the commercial world of building giant buildings and skyscrapers in Toronto.
+So I have mixed bag experience, some in design and some in actual construction, but my passion is on the construction side, on a site office or the field.

-Of course with that and being a woman and identifying as queer comes, kind of this otherness that’s created in the field that you become acutely aware of quite quickly.
-And it’s not necessarily always with any type of discrimination, but it can be just not seeing anyone that’s like you in those spaces, not seeing anyone above you in those spaces.
-So, just kind of being aware of what makes you different from the status quo, which is caused by construction’s issues with representation.
+Of course, with that and being a woman and identifying as queer comes kind of this otherness that’s created in the field that you become acutely aware of quite quickly.
+And it’s not necessarily always with any type of discrimination, but it can be just not seeing anyone that’s like you in those spaces or above you.
+So, just kind of being aware of what makes you different from the status quo caused by construction’s issues with representation.

-Q: Do you want to talk to us a little bit about what your experience has been with that idea of feeling different from the moment you step on a job site and what that’s like?
+Q: Do you want to talk to us briefly about your experience with that idea of feeling different from the moment you step on a job site and what that’s like?

 Lora: I think it’s kind of cemented in everything we do in construction.
-I started with schooling in interior design where I was with predominantly women and then went into construction at George Brown, where it was predominantly men and it was obvious seeing the differences in those spaces.
-I started working construction, which also had predominantly men, and I didn’t think I knew that I was necessarily different, but then you start making those comparisons and it’s evident.
+I started with schooling in interior design, where I was predominantly women, and then went into construction at George Brown, where it was predominantly men, and it was obvious seeing the differences in those spaces.
+I started working in construction, which also had predominantly men, and I didn’t think I knew that I was necessarily different, but then you start making those comparisons, and it’s evident.

-Unfortunately in the commercial construction industry, there is very low representation of women in the industry, but also onsite.
-As my career progressed I’ve maintained site presence, but with that I’ve remained in an environment without much representation.
+Unfortunately, there is a very low representation of women in the commercial construction industry and onsite.
+As my career progressed, I’ve maintained a site presence, but I’ve remained in an environment without much representation.
 I think the industry’s around 10%, but onsite is maybe around 2%.
-Those are startling numbers, and they signify that as a woman you’ll be in an environment where you don’t identify with anyone around you and you aren’t able to recognize similarities.
+Those are startling numbers, and they signify that as a woman, you’ll be in an environment where you don’t identify with anyone around you, and you can’t recognize similarities.

-It’s funny, starting in construction, I felt I had to kind of be tough and maybe throw around a couple of swear words to get along with the guys, but my differences soon became a benefit to be honest with you.
-I’ve found being a woman, being a little bit better at communication or being a little bit more communicative, made me kind of step apart from a lot of the people I was working with.
+It’s funny, starting in construction, I felt I had to be kind of tough and maybe throw around a couple of swear words to get along with the guys, but my differences soon became a benefit, to be honest with you.
+I’ve found being a woman, being a little bit better at communication, or being a little bit more communicative made me kind of step apart from many of the people I was working with.

-And those hidden benefits are helpful, but at the same time there’s a lot of systemic issues you aren’t necessarily aware of until you get your first set of boots and your first hardhat and vest and you’re swimming in your own gear.
-You have a lot of different needs within the industry and you see how they’re not recognized.
-And of course, there’s the nomenclature.
+Those hidden benefits are helpful, but at the same time, there are a lot of systemic issues you aren’t necessarily aware of until you get your first set of boots and your first hard hat and vest, and you’re swimming in your own gear.
+You have a lot of different needs within the industry, and you see how they’re not recognized.
+And, of course, there’s the nomenclature.
 You hear the words like foreman and manpower.
-You’re shown at every corner that you are not thought of here, or you’re not represented and that becomes a little bit alienating for women and queer folks in the industry I think.
+You’re shown at every corner that you are not thought of here, or you’re not represented, and that becomes a little bit alienating for women and queer folks in the industry, I think.

 Addressing diversity, equity, and inclusion in construction with empathy